Options Trading Course – Learn How to Trade Stock Options

-A stock option is basically an instrument, which falls in the category of derivatives.
-Options are categorized as derivatives as their price is intrinsically related to some other price.
-They are essentially contracts, which provide the rights to, instead of the obligation of buying or selling an underlying security at a specific price before or on a specific date.
+A stock option is an instrument, which falls in the category of derivatives.
+Options are categorized as derivatives as their price is intrinsically related to some other amount.
+They are necessarily contracts, which provide the rights to, instead of the obligation of buying or selling underlying security at a specific price before or on a particular date.
 This right to purchase is referred to as call option whereas the selling right in is known as a put option.

-Put simply, an option is basically an instrument for trading that is traded by individuals who are not interested in investing heavily in stocks.
+An option is an instrument for trading that is traded by individuals who are not interested in investing heavily in stocks.
 It is essentially an agreement that is established between 2 distinct parties for selling or purchasing the rights to a stock.
-For instance, the one who purchases options is required to pay a premium amount to the seller, thereby hoping or speculating that the price of the stocks might go up right before the agreement expires or vice versa.
-Options enable individuals to adopt a number of trading strategies/techniques with unlimited/limited profit/risk potential in addition to creating speculative and hedging related opportunities.
+For instance, the one who buys options is required to pay a premium amount to the seller, thereby hoping or speculating that the price of the stocks might go up right before the agreement expires or vice versa.
+Options enable individuals to adopt several trading strategies/techniques with unlimited/limited profit/risk potential in addition to creating speculative and hedging related opportunities.

 Before proceeding further, take a look at the options terminologies below:

 Call: An options contract that gives the purchaser the rights, instead of the obligations, for purchasing a specific commodity or asset or for entering into a long position.

 Put: An option that provides the holder of the option with the rights and no obligation for selling a specific quantity of a commodity or any other interest at any given, future or before the date.

 Premium: A payment made by the option purchaser to the writer of the option after he/she has granted the option contract.
 It is also defined as the amount by which a price would increase for purchasing a commodity of better quality.

 Exercise: To choose to sell or buy, using the rights provided to the options contract owner.